 - You can then insert a List of Figures and List of Tables using these styles

-- If you need to have a lead-in style header (the header is part of the paragraph, as in Political Science) then highlight the words that serve as the header and apply the appropriate header (Header 3 or 4 usually).
+- If you need to have a lead-in style header (the header is part of the paragraph) then highlight the words that serve as the header and apply the appropriate header (Header 3 or 4 usually).
 This will style the entire paragraph.
-Now define a new character style called Normal text which has the font and font size of the rest of the document.
-Select the extra text that has been styled as part of the heading and apply the Normal text style.
+Now define a new character style called Regular text which has the font and font size of the rest of the document.
+Select the extra text that has been styled as part of the heading and apply the Regular text style.
 This will add a bunch of extra text to the Table of Contents that you will need to delete.